aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/vba-project/check-if-vba-code-is-signed/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells allows the user to check if the VBA code project is signed or not.
-Please use the [**Workbook.VbaProject.IsSigned**](https://reference.aspose.com/cells/net/aspose.cells.vba/vbaproject/properties/issigned) property to check if the VBA code project is signed or not.
+Aspose.Cells allows the user to check whether a VBA code project is signed.
+Please use the [**Workbook.VbaProject.IsSigned**](https://reference.aspose.com/cells/net/aspose.cells.vba/vbaproject/properties/issigned) property to check if the VBA code project is signed.

 {{% /alert %}}

-The following code explains how to check if the VBA code is signed or not using the [**Workbook.VbaProject.IsSigned**](https://reference.aspose.com/cells/net/aspose.cells.vba/vbaproject/properties/issigned) property.
-You can use any of your excel files to test this code.
-For testing purposes, you can use [this excel file used in the code](5115032.xlsm).
+The following code explains how to check if the VBA code is signed using the [**Workbook.VbaProject.IsSigned**](https://reference.aspose.com/cells/net/aspose.cells.vba/vbaproject/properties/issigned) property.
+You can use any of your Excel files to test this code.
+For testing purposes, you can use [this Excel file used in the code](5115032.xlsm).

 ## **Check if VBA Code is Signed in C#**